-Customer notes that nothing in this document may be construed as a license for customer to use the Dialog Semi-conductor products. software and applications referred to in this document.
-Such license must be separately sought by customer with Dialog Semiconductor
+Nothing in this document may be construed as a license for customer to use the Dialog Semiconductor products, software and applications referred to in this document.
+Such license must be separately sought by customer with Dialog Semiconductor.

-All use of Dialog Semiconductor products, software and applications referred to in this document are subject to Dialog Semiconductor's Standard Terms and Conditions of Sale, available on the company website (www.dialog-semiconductor.com) unless otherwise stated.
+All use of Dialog Semiconductor products, software and applications referred to in this document is subject to Dialog Semiconductor's Standard Terms and Conditions of Sale, available on the company website (www.dialog-semiconductor.com) unless otherwise stated.

-Dialog and the Dialog logo are trademarks of Dialog Semiconductor plc or its subsidiaries.
-All other product or service names are the property of their respective owners.
+Dialog, Dialog Semiconductor and the Dialog logo are trademarks of Dialog Semiconductor Plc or its subsidiaries.
+All other product or service names and marks are the property of their respective owners.

-© 2019 Dialog Semiconductor.
+© 2020 Dialog Semiconductor.
 All rights reserved.